-Care should be given in the selection of psychological therapy cases in Advanced Training in General Psychiatry to make the experience gained as relevant to the trainee's future practice as a consultant.
-For example trainees intending to specialise in rehabilitation psychiatry may well wish to develop skills in the cognitive behaviour therapy of psychosis, while trainees with an interest in personality disorders should consider developing their knowledge of treatments such as dialectical behaviour therapy, mentalisation based therapy and cognitive analytic therapy.
+Care should be given in the selection of psychological therapy cases in Advanced Training in General Psychiatry and Rehabilitation Psychiatry to make the experience gained is relevant to the trainee's future practice as a consultant.
+Trainees in Rehabilitation Psychiatry should gain experience in providing psychological therapy to patients with medication resistant symptoms and those with an interest in personality disorders should consider developing their knowledge of treatments such as dialectical behaviour therapy, mentalisation based therapy and cognitive analytic therapy.